-Crayke is also mentioned in the York Fabric Rolls in which an indulgence was issued on behalf of the Hospital of St. Mary 'in the meadows of Crak' in 1228.
+Crayke is also mentioned in the York Fabric Rolls in which an indulgence was issued on behalf of the Hospital of St. Mary 'in the meadows of Crak' in 1228.20

-The date of the foundation of Crayke Castle is uncertain, although it is generally thought to have occurred between 1100-1195.
-It has been variously assigned to Ranulf Flambard (c1060-1128) and Bishop Pudsey (Hugh Du Puiset) (1125-1195).
+The date of the foundation of Crayke Castle is uncertain, although it is generally thought to have occurred between 1100-1195.21 It has been variously assigned to Ranulf Flambard (c1060-1128) and Bishop Pudsey (Hugh Du Puiset) (1125-1195).
 Pudsey apparently stopped at Crayke on his journey south.
-He fell ill after dining there and died the next day in Howden, apparently of food-poisoning.
+He fell ill after dining there and died the next day in Howden, apparently of food-poisoning.22

-The early castle is most likely to have been a motte and bailey fortification constructed in timber [26] [MNY1823].
-The natural topography is ideally suited for its location and construction; utilising the hilltop, this was raised further by an additional earthwork.
+The early castle is most likely to have been a motte and bailey fortification constructed in timber [26] [MNY1823].23 The natural topography is ideally suited for its location and construction; utilising the hilltop, this was raised further by an additional earthwork.
 The inner bailey was built over part of the Anglo-Saxon cemetery.

-At some point, possibly in the late thirteenth or early fourteenth centuries, some of the timber buildings were replaced in stone [27] [MNY1824].
+At some point, possibly in the late thirteenth or early fourteenth centuries, some of the timber buildings were replaced in stone [27] [MNY1824].24

-An outer bailey was also added probably in the thirteenth century, incorporating earlier cultivation terraces and roughly following the site boundary.
-The remains of building platforms indicate the presence of buildings, probably constructed in timber.
-A gatehouse is believed to have been situated to the east of the site, giving access to the bailey from Love Lane.
-This was reported to have been in ruins in a survey which took place in the late sixteenth century.
+An outer bailey was also added probably in the thirteenth century, incorporating earlier cultivation terraces on the northern side of the hill.
+The remains of building platforms indicate the presence of buildings, probably constructed in timber.25 A gatehouse was reported to have been in ruins in a survey which took place in the late sixteenth century.26 Its location within the site is unclear; the Scheduling description by Historic England suggests it was to the east of the site (with access from a hollow way, now Love Lane), whilst Raine believes it may have been located to the south, near the present entrance.

-$14\,$ W L'Anson, 1913, 'The Castles of the North Riding', Yorkshire Archaeological Journal, vol. 22, p323
+$^{14\,}$ W L'Anson, 1913, 'The Castles of the North Riding', Yorkshire Archaeological Journal, vol. 22, p323

-EJW Hildyard, 1959, Romano-British Discoveries at Crayke, (ii) The Trial Excavation in YAJ, vol 40, p104
+15 EJW Hildyard, 1959, Romano-British Discoveries at Crayke, (ii) The Trial Excavation in YAJ, vol 40, p104

-Adams p42-3
+16 Adams p42-3

-Shepherd, p277
+17 Shepherd, p277

-Adams, p4
+18 Adams, p

-Dr A Williams & Prof GH Martin (Eds), 2003, Domesday Book.
+19 Dr A Williams & Prof GH Martin (Eds), 2003, Domesday Book.
 A Complete Translation p 802, p873

-MNY1828
+20 MNY1828

-For example, MJ Jackson, 2001, Castles of North Yorkshire, p13-17
+21 For example, MJ Jackson, 2001, Castles of North Yorkshire, p13-17

-22~ T Gill, 1852, Vallis eboracensis: comprising the history and antiquities of Easingwold and its neighbourhood of Easingwold, Yorkshire, p135 $\,$
+^{22~} T Gill, 1852, Vallis eboracensis: comprising the history and antiquities of Easingwold and its neighbourhood of Easingwold, Yorkshire, p135 $\,$

-See HE Scheduled Monument description
+23 See HE Scheduled Monument description

-L'Anson, 1913
+24 L'Anson, 1913

-See HE Scheduled Monument description
+25 See HE Scheduled Monument description

-Reproduced in Rev Canon Raine, 1869-70 Page 67, 'Some Notices of Crayke Castle' in Associated Architectural Societies' Reports and Papers
+26 Reproduced in Rev Canon Raine, 1869-70 Page 67, 'Some Notices of Crayke Castle' in Associated Architectural Societies' Reports and Papers